The Shortcut

 The sweet spot – which gives you the clearest possible image – is incredibly small on PSVR 2, and I’ve been told by more experienced VR players that it’s one of the smallest sweet spots they’ve encountered.

 If you were expecting the same sort of pristine image quality that a 4K OLED TV can provide, brace yourself for disappointment.
 The PSVR 2’s OLED HDR displays are indeed bright and punchy, with great colors and black levels, but the resolution isn’t as sharp as the specs portray and it may be offputting for some.
+Dark scenes can also display artifacts known as the Mura Effect, which can be distracting.

 The games 🎮

-Image quality issues aside, I was hoping to be blown away by the sheer novelty of VR games – and thankfully that was definitely the case.
+Image quality issues aside, I was hoping to be blown away by the sheer novelty of VR games – and that was definitely the case.
 When I first booted up Moss Book 1, a game that originally came to PSVR, I was suddenly transported inside an ornate church, complete with flickering candles and rows of empty pews.
 After taking in my surroundings, I noticed a leather-bound book sitting beside me and proceeded to flip through its pages using the Sense controller.

 It felt incredibly natural and, perhaps more importantly, looked extremely convincing.
 I let out more than a few giddy comments as I proceeded to take everything in, and things only got better from there.